Skip to content

 • API Types: After modifying tRPC routes, types auto-generate — no manual sync needed

-• Database Changes: Edit db/schema/, then run bun --cwd db generate and push
+• Database Changes: Edit db/schema/, then run bun db:generate and bun db:push

-• Component Library: ShadCN UI components are ready to use — check app/components/ui
+• Component Library: shadcn/ui components are ready to use — check packages/ui/components

-• State Management: Global state lives in app/lib/store.ts using Jotai
+• State Management: Global state lives in apps/app/lib/store.ts using Jotai

 Deploy to Production